-Head over to the Fort Mason Center on May 21 for the 2016 SF International Beer Festival.
-This event features beers from more than 100 breweries from around the world.
+Head over to the Fort Mason Center on April 18 for the 2020 SF International Beer Festival.
+This event features beers from more than 100 breweries around the world.

 Enjoy amazing selections from San Francisco, Northern California, the US, and beyond.
-The beer selection ranges from well known breweries such as Sam Adams to local favorites such as 21st Amendment.
+Participants range from well known breweries such as Sam Adams to local favorites such as 21st Amendment.

 I enjoy this event every year.
 It's a fun way to mingle with other beer lovers and make some new friends.